 A guide to family history research using the major Victorian resources

-Rate books for the following areas and years are now available online through the Ancestry Library Edition database.
-This database can only be accessed in the State Library and is also available in most Victorian public libraries.
+The following rate books, held at PROV, are available online through the Ancestry Library Edition database.
+This database can be accessed onsite at the State Library and is also available in most Victorian public libraries.

 |Victoria, Australia, Rate Books, 1855-1963 - available on Ancestry Library Edition|